 Billed in Advance

-- Services billed in advance are prorated when added or removed during a billing cycle, prior to the bill date.
-The actual amount prorated is determined by the number of days the services were used for that billing cycle.
+- Services billed in advance are charged for partial month when added or removed during a billing cycle prior to the bill date.
+The actual amount charged for partial month is determined by the number of days the services were used for that billing cycle.

 Promotional credits may have expired on your most recent bill.
 Visit AT&T Bundles